 I’ll address the problem with Like a Rolling Stone as the torch-bearer for rock n roll and Gladwell’s interpretation of it another time because that was a large part of my reaction, but haggling over his examples doesn’t really matter much in terms of confronting the biggest misconceptions in his analysis.
 He isn’t wrong in his central premise that country music’s lyrics are more specific and that that stylistic choice makes them more cathartic in certain ways.
 Sure, George Jones singing He Stopped Loving Her Today can get a tear to my eye and the version at this memorial service is a good reason to invest in Kleenex stock, but that isn’t the whole story.

 Country and Rock N Roll are very different musical styles despite sharing many of the same roots.
 What generally defines the difference between the two is which of their influences they lean into.
 The man who wrote Like a Rolling Stone began his career as a folk singer.
 Folk music from many sources influences both rock and country, but country music is the child of folk music in a way that even Bob Dylan’s rock music is not.
-Folk music is about story songs, songs like Woody Guthrie’s Buffalo Skinners or The Greens of France, begot the songs of Bob Braddock that Gladwell admires for their specificity.
+Folk music is about story songs, songs like Woody Guthrie’s Buffalo Skinners or The Green Fields of France, begot the songs of Bob Braddock that Gladwell admires for their specificity.

 Rock is the bastard son of the blues.
 The blues does not accommodate such long, detailed storytelling well at all.
 In fact, it is built in opposition to it.
 The traditional blues form is that of a single line, repeated once or twice followed by a “turn,” a line that completes or confounds the repeated phrase that came before.
 Blues has been incorporated into every form of American music in some way, even country, but rock n roll is the style that most closely resembles its father.